owid/sdg-tracker.org/pages/no-poverty.md

   Sustainable Development Goal 1 (SDG1) aims to eradicate extreme poverty by 2030.
-The visualisations and data below present the latest data on our progress there.
+The visualizations and data below present the latest data on our progress there.